darrenjw/smfsb/Software.md

 ## Additional R package - smfsbSBML

+There is an additional optional R Package for parsing SBML models into simulatable stochastic Petri net models.
+It is optional and separate from the main package because it has an additional dependency which is less straightforward to install.

-There is an additional optional R Package which requires the `libSBML` R package to be installed.
-This is separate package, since `libSBML` is not on CRAN or R-Forge, and requires a manual install.
-The additional package is called `smfsbSBML`.
-Before attempting to install it, first install the `libSBML` R package, following the [libSBML installation instructions](http://sbml.org/Software/libSBML/Downloading_libSBML#R).
+The optional package first requires the `libSBML` R package to be installed, which is not on CRAN or R-Forge, and therefore requires a manual install.
+Install the `libSBML` R package, following the [libSBML installation instructions](http://sbml.org/Software/libSBML/Downloading_libSBML#R).
+Be sure to test that the installation has worked before proceeding.

 Once you have successfully installed `libSBML`, it should be straightforward to install `smfsbSBML` from a source package.
 First download the source package: [smfsbSBML_0.1.tar.gz](http://www.staff.ncl.ac.uk/d.j.wilkinson/smfsb/3e/smfsbSBML_0.1.tar.gz).
 Then install from your *OS command line* (**not** from an R session) with:
 ```bash